fable-compiler/fable-compiler.github.io/docsrc/communicate/fable-from-js.md

 ## Functions: automatic uncurrying

 Fable will automatically uncurry functions in many situations: when they're passed as functions, when set as a record field...
-So in most cases you can use pass them to and from JS as if they were functions without curried arguments.
+So in most cases you can pass them to and from JS as if they were functions without curried arguments.

 ```fsharp
 let execute (f: int->int->int) x y =